The Kolmogorov-Zakharov Model for Optical Fiber Communication: The KZ Model Power Spectral Density

 \paragraph{The input signal is strongly stationary} This ensures that the $2n$-point moments are concentrated on stationary manifolds.
 In particular, $q_k$ are uncorrelated, as stated in \eqref{eq:psd}.
 The delta functions that follow from this assumption simplify the collision term in \eqref{eq:d-S1234}.

 This assumption is valid in uncoded OFDM systems, where sub-carrier symbols are independent and the transmitted signal is cyclostationary.
-Input signals with uniform random phase are also stationary, regardless of the amplitude correlations.
 However, in coarse WDM systems the time-domain pulse shape can make the transmitted signal non-stationary and cause correlations in the frequency domain.